-Students who began their studies at CSB/SJU in 2014-15 or before are to complete their studies according to the current Biology major describe below.
-Those who start in fall 2015 or later will folllow the new curriculm as described here.
+Students who began their studies at CSB/SJU in 2014-15 or before are to complete their studies according to the old Biology major described below.
+Those who are starting in fall 2015 or later folllow the new curriculm as described here:

 Majors and minors in Biology begin with Introduction to Cell and Molecular Biology (BIOL 121), Introduction to Organismal Biology (BIOL 221) and Introduction to Ecology, Evolution and Diversity (BIOL 222).
 BIOL 121 and 221 are prerequisites for BIOL 222 and all upper-division Biology courses, and are taken in the first year.
 BIOL 222 should be taken during the sophomore year, and is a prerequisite for most upper-division courses.
 Entering students may be eligible for credit on the basis of the Advanced Placement test in Biology, the International Baccalaureate or the College Level Examination Program (CLEP).

 In addition to the three introductory courses, Biology majors take five upper-division (300-level) courses.
 These courses allow students to explore a number of specialties and refine their particular interests.
 Biology students are required to use modern equipment, both for class work and the individual pursuit of research.
 Suggestions for specific upper-division courses that are appropriate for areas of interest may be found here.

 The close interrelationship of biology to other disciplines requires that majors complete two courses in chemistry (CHEM 125 and 250) along with two chemistry labs (CHEM 201 and 202) and one course in mathematics (MATH 118, 119, or 124).